 Sometimes referred to as black-backed ball pythons, these snakes look pretty similar to the standard coloration.
 But if you look closely, you’ll notice a long stripe on their backs.

-This black stripe runs parallel to the spin and usually runs unbroken through the snake’s entire length.
+This black stripe runs parallel to the spine and usually runs unbroken through the snake’s entire length.
 It’s a subtle detail that’s harder to replicate than one would think.

 These snakes have a dominant gene that’s only inherited by about half of their offspring.
 It’s difficult for breeders to isolate, making black ball pythons pretty rare.